 Essential Ingredients

-• Ground ginger: The primary spice that gives gingerbread its iconic flavor.
+- Ground ginger: The main spice for that gingerbread kick.

-• Brown sugar: Adds moisture and a hint of caramel flavor.
+- Brown sugar: Adds moisture and a touch of caramel taste.

 Optional Ingredients